linked0/smart-contract-hacking/README.md

   ...
 }
 ```
-The private variables are not really private because the data can be found block explorer or tools like 'cast' if an attacker know the contract address and can guess what storages is used for the private variables.
+Private variables are not truly private because the data can be found using block explorers or tools like `cast` if an attacker knows the contract address and can guess which storage slots are used for the private variables.
 The following `cast` command is an example.
 ```shell
 cast storage 0x5aF6D33DE2ccEC94efb1bDF8f92Bd58085432d2c 3 --rpc-url https://rpc.ankr.com/bsc
 ```
-`0x5aF6D33DE2ccEC94efb1bDF8f92Bd58085432d2c` is the contract address.
+- `0x5aF6D33DE2ccEC94efb1bDF8f92Bd58085432d2c` is the contract address.
-`3` is the storage slot.
+- `3` is the storage slot.

 ##### Solution
-To know that private storage variables are never private!
+Remember that private storage variables are never truly private!

 #### Exercise 2
 `test/0-sensitive-on-chain-data-2`